Congratulations on your acceptance to UMass Lowell’s Reserved Placement Program!

 Please send official college transcripts and official AP score reports to both UMass Lowell and your selected community college.
 We want to make sure to give you credit for the work you’ve already completed.

-Students accepted into RPP can apply to live in the UMass Lowell Inn & Conference Center as part of the MCC cohort housed together.
-Students should apply on the online housing portal by May 5 for guaranteed placement.
+Students accepted into RPP can apply to live in at UMass Lowell as part of the MCC cohort.
+Students should apply on the online housing portal by May 5.

 As an RPP student living on campus and attending Middlesex Community College, you are entitled to all of the benefits that our UMass Lowell students have.
 You can use the libraries, the Wellness Center and the Campus Recreation Center.
 You will eat in the university dining halls, can get involved with UMass Lowell student clubs and organizations, and can enjoy any of our athletic events for free.